 As Paul went on in his letter to them, he talked to them more about being a people whose lives Shine with the Light and Glory of God:

-To those who are dying, we smell like something crawled under the porch and died.
+To those who are on the path to death, we smell like something they don't like.
 But to those who are being saved, we smell like a sweet, beautiful perfume.